 8. Mixed Martial Arts

 Mixed martial arts (MMA) dates back to the dawn of warfare.
-It was practiced in ancient Greece, China, Egypt, India, Italy, and Japan in various forms.
+It was practiced in various forms in ancient Greece, China, Egypt, India, Italy, and Japan.

 However, each country’s rules were distinct.
 MMA has grown in popularity among children, teenagers, and young adults.
 It was developed primarily for use in combat sports.

-In cage fighting bouts, UFC and Bellator athletes frequently use it.
-MMA, unlike karate and jiu-jitsu, is not a self-defense or discipline sport.
-In cage fighting tournaments, however, it is used for self-defense.
+UFC and Bellator athletes frequently use MMA in cage-fighting bouts.
+Unlike karate and jiu-jitsu, MMA is not a self-defense or discipline sport.
+However, it is used for self-defense in cage-fighting tournaments.

 In MMA, a range of grappling and striking methods are used.
-To be successful in this game, you must be a well-rounded fighter.
-To be well-rounded, you need to have both good stand-up and ground defense.
+To be successful in this game, you must be a well-rounded fighter with good stand-up and ground defense.

 MMA fighters in ONE have also pulled off some of the most spectacular knockouts and submissions ever seen on television.